Build your own engagement ring

 What is the meaning of an engagement ring?

-Engagement rings are so special because they’re more than just a jewellery purchase.
-They’re a tangible mark of the intention to get married, while a wedding ring symbolises the union.
+Engagement rings are so special because they’re more than just a jewelry purchase.
+They’re a tangible mark of the intention to get married, while a wedding ring symbolizes the union.
 We understand how sentimentally valuable an engagement is and we love that this symbol of commitment can be so personal to each couple.

 How do you figure out you or your partner's ring size?

 You’ve decided to pop the question and take the first step to spending the rest of your life together, but what ring size is my partner?!
 We have some invaluable advice for choosing that perfect ring available on our ring size guide – even if you’re planning a surprise proposal.

 When shopping for your engagement ring, consider the metal type, band style, diamond shape, the band width and the diamond size and quality.